Terri Cole: High-Functioning Codependency—Breaking the Cycle

 Note: This episode originally aired on Sounds True One, where these special episodes of Insights at the Edge are available to watch live on video and with exclusive access to Q&As with our guests.
 Learn more at join.soundstrue.com.

-Terri Cole, MSW, LCSW, is a licensed psychotherapist, global relationship and empowerment expert, and the author of Boundary Boss.
-For over 25 years, she has worked with a diverse group of clients from stay-at-home moms to celebrities and Fortune 500 CEOs.
-She has a gift for making complex psychological concepts actionable and accessible.
-She inspires over 600,000 people weekly through her public platforms and her popular podcast, The Terri Cole Show.
+Terri Cole, MSW, LCSW, is a licensed psychotherapist and global relationship and empowerment expert.
+For over two decades, Terri has worked with a diverse group of clients that includes everyone from stay-at-home moms to celebrities and Fortune 500 CEOs.
+She has a gift for making complex psychological concepts accessible and actionable so that clients and students achieve sustainable change.
+She inspires millions weekly through her blog, social media, signature courses, and her popular podcast, The Terri Cole Show.
 For more, see terricole.com.

 Author photo © Anastasia Chomlack